 What is a Torque Measurement Sensor?

 By definition, torque measurement sensor is a type of transducer, specifically a torque transducer that converts a torque measurement (reaction, dynamic or rotary) into another physical variable, in this case, into an electrical signal that can be measured, converted and standardized.
 As the torque applied to the sensor increases, the electrical output signal changes proportionally (torque detector).
+Torque sensors are one of the force measurement devices and torque measuring tool for measuring force FUTEK specializes on.

 What are the types of Torque Measurement Sensor?